 Instructions

-• Rinse the eggplant and pat dry.
-Brush it with little oil all over.
-Then make few slits all over the eggplant with a knife.
-In 3 of those slits, insert a large clove of garlic.
-Put the eggplant directly on heat and roast, turning often for around 10-12 minutes until completely roasted.
+- Rinse 1 medium eggplant (around 550 grams) and pat dry with a kitchen towel.
+Brush it with a little oil all over.
+Then make a few slits all over the eggplant with a knife or fork.
+In 3 of those slits, insert 3 large garlic cloves.
+Put the eggplant directly on heat/flame and roast on medium high flame, turning often (using a pair of tongs) for around 10-12minutes until completely roasted.
+Make sure to roast it from all the sides.
+I cover the sides of my burner with aluminum foil to catch the juices that drip off as the eggplant is roasting, this make the cleanup easy.

-• Heat oil in a pan on medium heat.
-Once the oil is hot, add chopped garlic (different from the ones used while roasting the eggplant), ginger and green chili.
-Saute until they start changing color, around 2 minutes.
+- Heat 2 tablespoons mustard oil in a pan on medium heat.
+Once the oil is hot, add 4 large garlic cloves (chopped, different from the ones used while roasting the eggplant), 1-inch ginger (chopped)and 1 green chili (chopped).
+Sauté until they start changing color, around 2 minutes.

-• Add the mashed roasted eggplant into the pan along with the chopped roasted garlic and mix well.
+- Add the mashed roasted eggplant into the pan along with the chopped roasted garlic and mix well using a spatula.
+Add ½ teaspoon Kashmiri red chili powder and mix.
+You use can regular powder if you prefer it more spicy.

-• Stir in the chopped cilantro and mix.
+- Stir in the chopped cilantro and mix.
+You can sprinkle some garam masala if you like.
 Remove pan from heat.
+Serve baingan bharta immediately with hot rotis!

 Nutrition